 This math only works, though, if all the drivers of Covid-19 cases stay the same.
 To use the legalese boilerplate for investment advice, past returns may not be predictive of future performance!

-And right now the biggest new variable is the number of folks getting vaccinated every day.
-The most important fact in vaccinations that–while every article written has to obligatorily mention they are not high enough–vaccinations are steadily growing every week.
+And right now, the biggest new variable is the number of folks getting vaccinated every day.
+The most important fact in vaccinations is that–while every article written has to obligatorily mention they are not high enough–vaccinations are steadily growing each week.

 Specifically, May 7th, the tentative launch of Black Widow.
 A date that is both closer to and farther away than it seems.
 If Disney wants six weeks of promotional activity, they need to start advertising by the end of March.
 That’s not long!
 On the other hand, we still have almost three full months to vaccinate folks and open theaters.

-Which is why I listened closely to Bob Chapek on Diseny’s earnings call.
+Which is why I listened closely to Bob Chapek on Disney’s earnings call.
 He echoed Dr. Anthony Fauci in anticipating that the general population could be vaccinated as early as April.
-Indeed, only two weeks ago Fauci wasn’t anticipating that the general US population would be vaccinated until mid-summer.
+Indeed, only two weeks ago, Fauci wasn’t anticipating that the general U.S. population would be vaccinated until mid-summer.
 That’s because the current administration is absolutely under-promising so they can over-deliver.
 In Fauci’s case, he said, “If current vaccination rates hold, we won’t be vaccinating general population until the summer.”
 But, as he surely knew, vaccination rates were not holding.
 They’re growing every week!
 Again, over-delivering on under-promising.